 Previously baked small square waffles can usually be reheated in a wide-slot toaster, but Belgian deep-pocket waffles cannot.
 These larger waffles can be heated in a toaster oven, range oven or microwave.
 Many also like the taste of waffles in their cold state.

 As for price, waffle makers are extremely affordable.
-You can find well-known brands of double square waffle machines for around $40 and popular Belgian waffle makers anywhere from around $50-60 and higher.
+You can find well-known brands of double square waffle machines for around $40 and popular Belgian waffle makers anywhere from around $50 to 60 and higher.
 There's also a Babycakes version that makes stick waffles if you want something different.

-All have a nonstick coating that should be oil-brushed occasionally to ease removal of baked waffles and keep the coating truly nonstick.
+If you're wondering how to clean a waffle maker, that's a breeze as well.
+All have a nonstick coating that should be oil-brushed occasionally to ease the removal of baked waffles and keep the coating truly nonstick.
 The rest of the appliance can be simply wiped.
 So clean up is fairly quick.
 There is a slight learning curve to making these, but with a little practice, you'll be able to make waffles with just the right amount of batter for a nice-looking waffle, while minimizing batter run-off.